ytksailab-org/Ribo-seq_feat_assoc/README.md

 <h3>6.2 Convert the BED File to Nucleotide-Wise Footprint Wave </h3>

-<p>Convert the BED file to the nucleotide-wise wave in each transcript:</p>
+<p>Most reads should be mapped to the sense strand as the Ribo-seq library is strand-specific.
+Therefore, in transcriptome mapping, reads mapped to the minus strand should be considered as errors.
+Consequently, we only select reads marked with a '+' for analysis.
+Convert the BED file to the nucleotide-wise wave in each transcript:</p>

 <pre><code>cat inforam_trans.bed | perl -anle '$F[5] eq "+" and print' | bedtools groupby -g 1 -c 2,5 -o collapse,collapse> Yeast_Riboseq_calbrited.nucle.wave</code></pre>